mc-cc-scripts/TestSuite-lib/README.md

 - fs
 - http
 - vector-functions
+- settings
+  - (no validations what so ever as of yet)

 Additionally it emulates our **[scm](https://github.com/mc-cc-scripts/script-manager)** script and includes the **[json](https://gist.github.com/tylerneylon/59f4bcf316be525b30ab)** handler - which makes tests a lot easier.